Parallel-NetCDF/E3SM-IO/README.md

       [adios2pio-nm](https://github.com/E3SM-Project/scorpio/tree/master/tools/adios2pio-nm),
       which is to be run off-line to convert the subfiles into a single regular NetCDF file.
+    * Running adios + blob requires the original PIO decomposition map.
+They can be included in the converted NetCDF decomposition file by adding option `-r` when running dat2nc.
+See README file in the utils folder for more instructions.
+      If the original decomposition map is not in the decomposition file, the E3SM benchmark will simulate it by expanding the offset and length pairs in the converted decomposition map into list of offsets accessed.

 ### Example files
 * An example batch script file for running a job on Cori @NERSC with 8 KNL